 I hold a Bachelor’s degree in Guitar Performance from California State University of Northridge.
-I also studied keyboard skills for 10 semesters and have been playing for about 15 years as well.
+I also studied keyboard skills for 10 semesters and have been playing both keyboard and guitar for 25 years.

-I have been playing guitar professionally for over 25 years covering rock, jazz, Latin, classical and pop music.
-I have been teaching guitar for over 15 years.
-I also founded and manage Guitar Club for Langley AFB giving group guitar lessons for Department of Defense members to promote personal resiliency skills.
+I have been playing guitar professionally for over 15 years covering rock, jazz, Latin, classical and pop music.
+Also, I have been teaching guitar for over 10 years.

 I have performed on the Conan O’Brian show with Conan himself and Grace Potter (can be seen on YouTube--search “Full Spectrum with Grace Potter”).